icecoins/mlc-MiniCPM/README.md

 Follow https://llm.mlc.ai/docs/deploy/android.html to prepare requirements.

-For the **Compile PyTorch Mdoels from HuggingFace** session, use our github repo and conduct the following instructions to install our modified version of mlc_chat.
+For the **Compile PyTorch Models from HuggingFace** session, use our github repo and conduct the following instructions to install our modified version of mlc_chat.

 ```
 mkdir -p build && cd build